Black Hawk Memorial Spring Lake, Utah

-Just 70 years following the Dominguez and Escalante expedition, trouble began for the Royal Bloods of the Timpanogos.
-On July 24, 1847, LDS leader Brigham Young and a party of 143 Mormons emerged from the mouth of Cottonwood Canyon onto a hill overlooking the northern end of Timpanogos Lake (now Salt Lake valley), thus concluding a thousand-mile journey from Nauvoo, Illinois taking a hundred and eleven days by horseback and covered wagons.
-Seeing the valley, Brigham said, “It's enough.
+Just 70 years following the Dominguez and Escalante expedition, trouble began for the Royal Bloods of the Timpanogos Nation.
+On July 24, 1847, LDS leader Brigham Young and a party of 143 Mormons emerged from the mouth of Cottonwood Canyon onto a hill overlooking the northern end of Timpanogos Lake (now Salt Lake Valley).
+A thousand-mile journey from Nauvoo, Illinois, took a hundred and eleven days by horseback and covered wagons.
+Seeing the valley, Brigham said, "It's enough.
 This is the right place.
-Drive on.”
+Drive on."

-Mormon's war with the Timpanogos Nation was not a single incident.
-Researching the Black Hawk War for some twenty years, I was first to publish there being over a hundred and fifty bloody confrontations between the Timpanogos Nation and the Mormons during the years of 1849 - 1872.
-And forty-one of those occurred before the year 1865, the date my great-grandfather Peter said the War began, which is one of the many arguments Native people have against Utah's one-sided history.
-The war may have begun for the Mormons in 1865.
-However, as Phillip pointed out on the Homepage of this website, the Timpanogos of today had not forgotten the previous sixteen years when their ancestors were brutally massacred at Battle Creek, Fort Utah and Bear River.
+The Mormon war with the Timpanogos Nation was not a single incident.
+Twenty years of research, Phillip B Gottfredson documents over hundred and fifty bloody confrontations between the Timpanogos Nation and the Mormons during 1849 - 1872.
+And forty-one of those confrontations occurred before the year 1865.
+The date his great-grandfather Peter said the War began is among the many contentions.
+Native people have been against Utah's one-sided history.
+According to Mormon historians, the War started for the Mormons in 1865.
+However, as Phillip pointed out on the Homepage of this website, the Timpanogos of today had not forgotten the previous sixteen years when Mormon colonists brutally massacred their ancestors at Battle Creek, Fort Utah, and Bear River.
 Or when their beloved Leader Wakara, or "Chief Walker" as the Mormons call him, was murdered in 1855.

-Historians for the Church of Jesus Christ of Latter-Day Saints say the years leading up to the war were "complex circumstances."
-Whereas a knowing member of the Timpanogos Tribe put it succinctly when I asked if causes of the war were complex, "What choice were we given?
-To walk knee deep in the blood of our people, or give up our sacred land and culture and accept white man's ways... it was a matter of what's right... our honor... survival... why is that so complicated to understand?
+Historians for the Church of Jesus Christ of Latter-Day Saints say the years leading up to the War were "complex circumstances."
+A knowing member of the Timpanogos Tribe put it succinctly when asked if the causes of the War were complex, "What choice were we given?
+To walk knee-deep in the blood of our people, or give up our sacred land and culture and accept white man's ways... it was a matter of what's right... our honor... survival...is that so complicated to understand?
 What's hard to understand is why a people who say they believe in the teachings of Jesus would do such a thing."